Tania Libertad: Career

 As a teenager, Libertad moved to the Peruvian capital of Lima.
 She sang in nightclubs there, and her father worked as her manager.
 She was soon offered a contract with RCA Victor and had her first national hit in Peru, "La Contamanina."
-While Libertad pursued her musical career she convinced her father to let her study engineering in the university.
+While Libertad pursued her musical career she convinced her father to let her study engineering at the university.
 Because her father wanted to study what one of her brothers did, she studied science and engineering in fisheries.
 She never used this education later in life, but she credits her university experience with exposing her to other people who were interested in art and left-wing politics, especially anti-war movements.

 During this time, Libertad's interest in Afro-Peruvian music, which flourished in her native north, grew.
 The nationalist Peruvian government wanted to encourage expressions of Peruvian culture, going so far as to establish an Afro-Peruvian ballet company.
 She also became uncomfortable singing in nightclubs due to the sexism and racism prevalent there, which motivated her to begin singing socially conscious music in universities and union halls.
 But as her father became more protective of her as a teenager, he wanted her to give up her musical career, so at the age of 20, she ran away from home and lived with friends for two weeks until her father accepted her desire to sing full-time.

 In 1976, Libertad began to travel abroad, and was inspired by the musical traditions and political consciousness she encountered in the places she visited, such as Cuba.
 Unsuccessful in Peru with her new brand of music, she decided to emigrate to Mexico.
 She arrived there penniless and bonded with Latin American artists who fled their home countries for political reasons.
 Soon, she found her first job at the Blanquita Theatre in Mexico City.
 There, Libertad was given a contract by PolyGram singing trova, Afro-Peruvian music, salsa, and bolero.
 In 1985, she released her first album of boleros.
 She has lived in Mexico since, and has sung in over 20 countries on every inhabited continent.